 Thinking outside the box

-Pinterest essentially offers users a free space to collect the work of others and of their own and to create a personalised space.
+Pinterest essentially offers users a free space to collect the work of others and of their own and to create a personalized space.
 Perhaps begin by uploading your CV and other credentials and using the site as a place of reference for potential employers.

 As well as telling employers what sort of work you are capable of, Pinterest is also a telling platform for users’ personalities.
-Make the most of comment features and other opportunities to interact with other users to show how you can thrive in an online, modern and social environment.
+Make the most of comment features and other opportunities to interact with other users to show how you can thrive in an online, modern, and social environment.

 Although Pinterest is predominantly used to display and share elements of design, think about its capabilities beyond that and see what other uses you can put it to.
 Most importantly, remember that it is not only designers who may be scouted or vetted through this site and that means the possibilities are endless.